-Running our Creativity & Human Development ejournal is a key element of the charity’s work.
+Running our Creativity & Human Development international ejournal is a key element of the charity’s work.
 The journal co-founders and editors are Caroline Fryer Bolingbroke, Dr Marilyn Fryer and Venu Dhupa.
-Its founding member is Diane Kessenich.
 The aim of this independent, interdisciplinary ejournal is to publish research papers and features on all aspects of creativity, innovation, entrepreneurship and human development – bringing together these fields of study.
 It includes work in education, psychology, science and technology, arts and culture, business, and health and well-being.
-In particular, the journal aims to provide:
+In particular the journal aims to provide:

-- A place where individuals and organisations can obtain impartial information on creativity in its widest sense – being creative about one’s life and work
+- A place where individuals and organisations can obtain impartial information on creativity in its widest sense – being creative in one’s life and work

 - Access to a plurality of views and perspectives on creativity, innovation and entrepreneurship

 - Access to both high quality academic research papers and more popular features.

 We are particularly keen to include high quality work which is not normally accessible to a wide audience and we welcome material from all disciplines, cultures and countries.
 The journal includes blind peer-reviewed academic papers, popular features, art works, interviews and book reviews.
 From time to time, we invite key researchers to guest edit special issues featuring creativity research in their country.
 And we really welcome readers’ suggestions, comments and questions.